MicrosoftDocs/win32/desktop-src/cossdk/monitoring-object-statistics.md

 ---
-Description: 'You can monitor object statistics as an application runs.
-By doing so, you can fine-tune the object pool characteristics to achieve the balance in performance and resources that you would like to have.' ms.assetid: '57987cc1-8bb5-4bbd-a425-fda2e5a8b597'
+Description: You can monitor object statistics as an application runs.
+By doing so, you can fine-tune the object pool characteristics to achieve the balance in performance and resources that you would like to have. ms.assetid: 57987cc1-8bb5-4bbd-a425-fda2e5a8b597
-title: Monitoring Object Statistics
+title: Monitoring Object Statistics ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Monitoring Object Statistics